santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 **Components:**     :: V, S, M (A torny branch) **Duration:**       :: Instant

 You grow a pod of caltrop's fruits, as you touch it the pod opens and a fruit covered in spines flies away.

 Make two ranged spell attacks, on a hit deal your *martial arts dice or 1d4* plus *spell ability modifier* magical piercing damage.

 <div style='margin-top:10px'></div>

-**At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by one *martial arts dice* or *1d4*.
+**At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, the damage of each attack increases by one *martial arts dice* or *1d4*.

 <div style='margin-top:200px'></div>